xSolstice1/lc-diary/README.md

 - **Filterable problem list** with tags and difficulty badges.
 - **Mark problems as completed** with a clear visual indicator.
 - **Expandable sections** for clean and readable solutions and notes, styled like a code editor.
+- **Statboard** to view your overall LeetCode journey including completion, count by difficulty and most used tags!
 - Responsive and intuitive UI built with [Chakra UI](https://chakra-ui.com/).

 ---